hvignolo87/superside-challenge/README.md

 - The nodes and its pods' resources, requests, and limits can be managed separately
 - The ephemeral pods' resources can be modified through Airflow variables, as I've used the [kubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html#kubernetespodoperator) in the transformations DAG, making it easier to manage them

+Moreover, the databases were deployed as external services (outside the cluster) in order to ensure the statelessness of the cluster and persist its state.

 ### Data flow

 The data flow is as follows (the provided raw data is in the `source_data` directory):

 1. The raw `engagement_metrics_raw.csv` data is loaded into the `clients` DB through the `scripts/clients_postgres_init.sh` script.
 This DB is considered as a source.
-    - This was done to better emulate a production environment, and to allow me to use Airbyte, because otherwise I would need [these credentials](https://docs.airbyte.com/integrations/sources/google-sheets#prerequisites) which I don't have, in order to sync the data directly from the Google Sheets.
+    - This was done to better emulate a production environment, and to allow me to use Airbyte, because otherwise, I would need [these credentials](https://docs.airbyte.com/integrations/sources/google-sheets#prerequisites) which I don't have, in order to sync the data directly from the Google Sheets.
+    - Another option could have been to create a Python script that runs on a DAG in Airflow and loads the data into the DB.
+I considered Airbyte a much more robust, resilient, and practical option.
 2. Once Airbyte runs its sync, the raw data is moved to the `warehouse` DB, which is the destination.
 You'll find the data in the `clients.engagement_metrics` landing table.
-3. Then, Airflow triggers the dbt transformations, and the models are materialized in the `warehouse` DB, in separate schemas:
+3. Then, Airflow triggers the dbt transformations and tests, and the models are materialized in the `warehouse` DB, in separate schemas:
     - `staging`: materialized as a view, where simple casting and renaming is done, and has a 1-1 relation with the landing table.
     - `intermediate`: materialized as a view, where more complex transformations are done to normalize and prepare data for downstream consumption.
     - `marts`: materialized as a table, where the `dim_project.csv` data is loaded as a seed, and then joined with the `fct_engagement_metrics` table in a model named `project_engagement`.